line/ts-remove-unused/README.md

 #### `-r`, `--recursive`

 The default behavior of the CLI is to process all files once.
 Some issues may not be detected if the unused code is a result of the modification of another file in the project.
-When this option is enabled, tsr will recursively re-edit/re-check files that may be affected by a file edit.
+When this option is enabled, tsr will recursively look into files that may be affected by a file edit.

 This will take longer but is helpful when you want to edit in one pass.